-The last day of the year can be bright and beautiful in the country of Italy as the natives love festivals and fireworks.
-The celebration for New Year in Italy starts like any other country on the day of new years eve as the Italians celebrate La Festa di San Silvestro.
+The last day of the year can be bright and beautiful in Italy as the natives love festivals and fireworks.
+The celebration of New Year in Italy starts like any other country on New Year’s Eve as the Italians celebrate La Festa di San Silvestro.
 People spend most of their time with their families and friends.
-As you might have imagined, food plays a major role in any Italian festivals, and the celebrations for the New Year in Italy is no different.
-Italians believe that evil spirits loathe noise so make as much as noise during the New Year’s Eve from setting off fireworks, banging pans, shouting or simply opening a bottle of some fine Italian champagne.
+As you might have imagined, food plays a major role in any Italian festival, and the celebrations for the New Year in Italy are no different.
+Italians believe that evil spirits loathe noise, so they make as much noise during New Year’s Eve, from setting off fireworks, banging pans, shouting or simply opening a bottle of fine Italian champagne.

 If you are worrying about where to spend your New Year’s Eve in Italy, it is time for you to stop doing that.
-We present you the best ways to celebrate your New Year in Italy and start your year with a kickoff
+We present the best ways to celebrate your New Year in Italy and start your year with a kickoff.

 • Feast And Party